IBM/event-streams/_2019.4/02-installing/12-upgrading.md

    The upgrade process begins and restarts your pods.
 During the process, the UI shows pods as unavailable and restarting.

-5. After the upgrade completes, [perform the post-upgrade](#post-upgrade-tasks) tasks.
+5. If upgrading from version 2019.2.1, follow the [post-upgrade tasks](#post-upgrade-tasks) after the upgrade completes.

 ## Post-upgrade tasks